B-AROL-O/ARNEIS/docs/howto/howto-testing-portenta-x8.md

 fio@portenta-x8-a13b209dab6fad9:~$
 ```

+### Inspect the host OS

-Now logged as `fio@portenta-x8-xxxx`, inspect the host OS
+Logged in as `fio@portenta-x8-xxxx`, type the following commands to inspect the host OS

 ```bash
 uname -a